 In the first few days after gum graft surgery, it’s easier to “eat” and drink things that are virtually lump-less.
 Here’s a recipe for a delicious smoothie that will blend chunk free and is healthy too.

-2 cups frozen Mango chunks (I get mine at Trader Joe's)
+- 2 cups frozen Mango chunks (I get mine at Trader Joe's)

-1 ripe banana
+- 1 ripe banana

-1/3c plain Greek yogurt (I use non fat, but any plain yogurt will do)
+- 1/3 cup plain Greek yogurt (I use non fat, but any plain yogurt will do)

-1/2c POM Wonderful Blueberry Pomegranate Juice
+- 1/2 cup POM Wonderful Blueberry Pomegranate Juice

-maple syrup to taste (you won't need it if your banana is ripe enough)
+- Maple syrup to taste (you won't need it if your banana is ripe enough)

 If you think the end result is too thick, add more milk or juice.
 You don’t have to be totally precise with the measurements, make it to your taste.
-That’s the beauty of home made smoothies.
+That’s the beauty of homemade smoothies.